-Located on the east side of Carey Road just south of 146th street in Carmel, Carey Grove Park has been fully reimagined and modernized.
-The five acre park features two playground areas, adult exercise equipment, year-round bathrooms, a parking lot, paved walking trail loop, half basketball court, grassy field, and two covered picnic shelters.
+Located on the east side of Carey Road just south of 146th Street in Carmel, Carey Grove Park has been fully reimagined and modernized.
+The park features two playground areas, musical activities, adult exercise equipment, year-round bathrooms, a parking lot, paved walking trail loop, half basketball court, grassy field, and two large covered picnic shelters.

 Everything is made of soft, safe plàstic and rubber, including the ground.
 The whole park just feels very safe.
 Although the jungle gym in the big kids area goes up four (mini) flights of stairs, it is all enclosed.
 It seems that the engineers and park designers (Kompan, in this case) keep making parks more exciting yet much safer at the same time.